damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 Some test functions are _parameterized_;
-this means that to fully specify the function, additional set of values must be specified.
+this means that to fully specify the function, an additional set of values must be specified.
 In principle, these parameter values can be anything: numerical values, flags, selection using strings, etc.